finnagin/OperationsAndWorkflows/docs/sort_results_score.md

 _subclass of [sort_results](./sort_results.md)_

 This operation sorts the results by the result score.
-If `max_results` is given the it truncates the results to at most the given value.
+If `max_results` is given, it truncates the results to at most the given value.

 ### examples